11. Old is out; new is in, 21:1-23:39

 Summary argument, v40.

 Matthew's use of the word peirazw, "to test", and his removal of the seemingly positive element in this pericope (see Synoptics below), indicates his desire that we read this passage in the wider context.
-This nomikoV, "person trained in God's law", has hostile intent toward Jesus and so he also stands under the curse which now covers religious Israel.
+This nomikoV, "person trained in God's law", has hostile intent toward Jesus and so he also stands under the curse which now covers old Israel.
 The great day of the Lord / the coming of the Son of Man will soon sweep away those who were once the apple in God's eye.

-Jesus and his handling of the Law.
 Luz nicely identifies some of the main questions raised and provides a selection of proposed answers, see p77-81.
 Some of the issues are as follows:

 • How are we to understand "loving God"?
 The answers are many, but it's hard to go past John's answer; "this is his command: to believe in the name of his Son", 1John 3:23.